 An estimated 80% of Americans suffer from some form of periodontal (gum) disease.
 The beginning signs of gum disease are usually painless, so those at risk are usually unaware until disease has begun to advance.
 Gum disease remains a leading cause of tooth loss in adults today, making routine dental care an important part of the long term maintenance of your smile.

 Pregnant women can also experience bleeding gums due to hormonal changes during pregnancy.
 It is important to maintain regular dentist visits and be sensitive while brushing around sore gum areas.

 Treatment for Bleeding Gums

-Treatment of bleeding or sore gums should always be handled by a dentist.
+Treatment of bleeding gums should always be handled by a dentist.
 Although it may be tempting to try over the counter medicines, gum disease is a serious issue that should be treated by a professional.

 If you have gingivitis, the beginning stage of gum disease, Dr. Sheen will remove plaque or build-up from the gums and teeth.
 Other special mouthwashes or topical treatments may also be prescribed.

 Periodontitis is the advanced stage of gum disease.
 This is caused by the spread of the infection from the gums to the ligaments and bone supporting the teeth.
 Treatment for advanced periodontal disease includes antibiotics, removing infected gum tissue, and the scalping of the gum surface.